NVlabs/CircuitOps/README.md

 #### Install OpenROAD

-Refer to the dependencies of the OpenROAD Project and instrcutions here incase of issues for OpenROAD installation.
+Refer to the dependencies of the OpenROAD Project and instrcutions [here](https://openroad.readthedocs.io/en/latest/main/README.html#build-openroad).

+We use OpenROAD to read in standard EDA files and generate relational tables as IRs.

 TLDR instructions to build OpenROAD is listed below: